JShanika/INFOTC1000---Final-Project/DND5E_Rules.md

 >Aasimar bear within their souls the light of the heavens.
 They are descended from humans with a touch of the power of Mount Celestia, the divine realm of many lawful good deities.
 Aasimar are born to serve as champions of the gods, their births hailed as blessed events.
 They are a people of otherworldly visages, with luminous features that reveal their celestial heritage.
 ### Warforged
 >The warforged were built to fight in the Last War.
 The first warforged were mindless automatons, but House Cannith devoted vast resources to improving these steel soldiers.
 An unexpected breakthrough produced fully sentient soldiers, blending organic and inorganic materials.
 Warforged are made from wood and metal, but they can feel pain and emotion.
 Built as weapons, they must now find a purpose beyond the war.
 A warforged can be a steadfast ally, a cold-hearted killing machine, or a visionary in search of purpose and meaning.
+### Tortle
+>What many tortles consider a simple life, others might call a life of adventure.
+Tortles are born near sandy coastlines, but as soon as they're able to walk on two legs, they become nomad survivalists eager to explore the wilderness, experience its many wonders, put their skills to the test, and make new acquaintances.
+### Lizardfolk
+>Lizardfolk possess an alien and inscrutable mindset, their desires and thoughts driven by a different set of basic principles than those of warm-blooded creatures.
+Their dismal swamp homes might lie hundreds of miles from the nearest human settlement, but the gap between their way of thinking and that of the smooth-skins is far greater.
+### Changeling
+>A changeling can shift its face and form with a thought.
+Many changelings use this gift as a form of artistic and emotional expression, but it’s an invaluable tool for grifters, spies, and others who wish to deceive.
+This leads many people to treat known changelings with fear and suspicion.
+### Yuan-Ti
+>The serpent creatures known as yuan-ti are all that remains of an ancient, decadent human empire.
+Ages ago their dark gods taught them profane, cannibalistic rituals to mix their flesh with that of snakes, producing a caste-based society of hybrids in which the most snakelike are the leaders and the most humanlike are spies and agents in foreign lands.

 ### Race Traits
 >Races with subraces will gain all of the features of the generic, as well as adding their specific subraces abilities.